-If you love using cookie cutters, these scrumptious gluten free red velvet cookies are going to be fun!
-These heart-shaped sugar cookies are perfect for Valentine's Day, or any time.
+If you love using cookie cutters, these scrumptious gluten free red velvet cookies will be fun!
+These heart-shaped sugar cookies are perfect for Valentine’s Day or any time.

-Valentine's Day is almost here and we have been gearing up to make it extra special since both kids are home right now.
-My gluten free cut out cookies have been such a big hit, I decided to make a sweet red velvet version.
+Valentine’s Day is almost here, and we have been gearing up to make it extra special since both kids are home now.
+My gluten free cut out cookies have been such a big hit I decided to make a sweet red velvet version.

 If you love a firm sugar cookie that holds up to working with cookie cutters, this is a great new cookie recipe for you to try!
 My kids love decorating them with white chocolate.

 You can also use this recipe to make red velvet cookie balls.
-They hold up to baking pretty well and you can dip them in white chocolate.
+They hold up to baking, and you can dip them in white chocolate.
 While you are visiting my blog, make sure to check out all of my gluten free cookie recipes.

-This easy gluten free red velvet sugar cookies recipe is so easy to make.
+- This easy gluten free red velvet sugar cookies recipe is easy to make.
 They make a great project to do with your kids.
 Just grab your favorite cookie cutters!!

-- Butter - Use vegan butter if you would like these cookies to be dairy-free.
+- Butter – Use unsalted butter and use vegan butter if you want these cookies to be dairy-free.

-It is so easy to make these cream cheese red velvet cookies.
-Here all of the steps:
+It is so easy to make these red velvet heart cookies.
+Here are all of the steps:

-Step 2: In a microwave safe dish, add the butter and cream cheese.
+Step 2: Add the butter and cream cheese in a microwave-safe dish.
 Microwave for 30 seconds to soften.
-Add in the food coloring, eggs and vanilla.
+Add in the food coloring, eggs, and vanilla.
 Mix well.

 I am not big on food coloring.
 Natural food coloring doesn’t get the same vibrant red color, but it will work.
 Add as much as you like to get the desired shade of pink.
 You can also use this natural red food coloring, or add 1 tablespoon of beetroot powder.